 - 43. Prohibition on awards to persons whose tax matters are not in order

 - 44. Prohibition on awards to persons in the service of the state

 - 45. Awards to close family members of persons in the service of the state

 - 46. Ethical standards

 - 47. Inducements, rewards, gifts and favours

 - 48. Sponsorships

 - 49. Objections and complaints

 - 50. Resolution of disputes, objections, complaints and queries

 - 51. Right of appeal

 - 52. Contract Management

+- 53. Expansion or variation of orders against original contract values

-- 53. Contracts providing for compensation based on turnover
+- 54. Contracts providing for compensation based on turnover

-- 54. Unsatisfactory performance
+- 55. Unsatisfactory performance

-- 55. Handling of proprietary information
+- 56. Handling of proprietary information

+- 57. Infrastructure procurement

+- 58. Infrastructure Procurement Gates

-- 56. Short title and commencement
+- 59. Short title and commencement

+CEDERBERG MUNICIPALITY

-CEDERBERG MUNICIPALITY SUPPLY CHAIN MANAGEMENT POLICY - PART A
+SUPPLY CHAIN MANAGEMENT POLICY - PART A

-Part 5: Annexures
+Annexures

-ANNEXURE A - General principles governing the municipality in its interaction with bidders ANNEXURE B - Criteria to Evaluate Technical and Financial Ability ANNEXURE C - The Code of Conduct for Supply Chain Management Practitioners and Other Role Players ANNEXURE D - National Small Business Amendment Act, 2003 - Schedule ANNEXURE E - Delegations for Supply Chain management Policy
+ANNEXURE A - General principles governing the municipality in its interaction with bidders

+ANNEXURE B - Criteria to Evaluate Technical and Financial Ability

+ANNEXURE C - The Code of Conduct for Supply Chain Management Practitioners and

+Other Role Players

+ANNEXURE D - National Small Business Amendment Act, 2003 - Schedule